-- 1) Due diligence studies in relation to potential environmental noise and/or vibration impact; - Land use compatibility studies in the context of environmental acoustics; - 3) Feasibility studies and/or detailed noise and/or vibration impact studies; - 4) Assist with the development of conditions for insertion in various agreements such as Site Plan Approval, Development or Subdivision Agreements; - Assistance with the acoustical design of building envelopes, including specification of sound isolation performance of building envelopes, and vibration isolation where appropriate; - 6) Schematic design of sound barriers (e.g., placement/location and height); - 7) Investigation and review of alternative noise/vibration mitigation methods; - 8) Design and specification of proposed mitigation; - 9) Field review of sound and vibration control measures; - 10) Field measurements of sound and vibration to confirm that the mitigation is functioning as intended and compliance with the applicable criteria achieved: - 11) Peer reviews of environmental noise and/or vibration studies/reports/submissions by others; - 12) Attend public meetings, Council meetings and other regulatory meetings and make presentations on behalf of the client; - 13) Expert witness testimony at court and administrative tribunal proceedings; and

-14) Assist with the negotiation and drafting of acoustically related sections of settlement agreements.
+- 1) Due diligence studies in relation to potential environmental noise and/or vibration impact; - 2) Land use compatibility studies in the context of environmental acoustics; - Feasibility studies and/or detailed noise and/or vibration impact studies; - Assist with the development of conditions for insertion in various agreements such as site plan approval, development or subdivision agreements; - 5) Assistance with the acoustical design of building envelopes, including specification of sound isolation performance of building envelopes, and vibration isolation where appropriate; - 6) Schematic design of sound barriers (e.g., placement/location and height); - Investigation and review of alternative noise/vibration mitigation methods; - 8) Design and specification of proposed mitigation; - 9) Field review of sound and vibration control measures; - Field measurements of sound and vibration to confirm that the mitigation is functioning as intended and compliance with the applicable criteria achieved; - 11) Peer reviews of environmental noise and/or vibration studies/ reports/submissions by others; - 12) Attend public meetings, Council meetings and other regulatory meetings and make presentations on behalf of the client; - 13) Expert witness testimony at court and administrative tribunal proceedings; and - 14) Assist with the negotiation and drafting of acoustically related sections of settlement agreements.

 Professional activities in other areas of acoustics are not addressed by this guideline, e.g., acoustic services in the form of the regulatory studies and assessments required: under O. Reg.
-1/17 of the EPA in association with an Environmental Compliance Approval or Environmental Activity and Sector Registry; under O. Reg.
-359/09 of the EPA for a Renewable Energy Approval; and under the Aggregate Resources Act7.
+1/17 of the (EPA) Environmental Protection Act in association with an environmental compliance approval or environmental activity and sector registry; under O. Reg.
+359/09 of the EPA for a renewable energy approval; and under the Aggregate Resources Act.

-6. COMPETENCY
+COMPETENCY

 According to paragraph 72(2)(h), Regulation 941/90 under the Act, it is considered professional misconduct for LEPs to undertake work that they are not competent to perform by virtue of their training and experience.
-Furthermore, failure to make responsible provision for complying with applicable statutes, regulations, standards, codes, by-laws, and rules in connection with work being undertaken by or under the responsibility of the LEP is professional misconduct according to paragraph 72(2)(d), Regulation 941/90 under the Act.
+Furthermore, failure to make responsible provision for complying with applicable statutes, regulations, standards, codes, by-laws and rules in connection with work being undertaken by or under the responsibility of the LEP is professional misconduct according to paragraph 72(2)(d), Regulation 941/90 under the Act.